 Q: Are wild horses responsible for overgrazing on public lands?

-Q: Is it true that wild horse herds double in size every five years and have no natural predators?
+Q: Is it true that wild horse herds double in size every five years?

 Q: Aren't wild horses a non-native species?

 A: Wild horses are a reintroduced native wildlife species.
 Paleontological evidence shows that wild horses evolved on the North American continent over the course of some 1.6 million years.
 How they disappeared 11 to 13 thousand years ago, if in fact they actually ever became extinct here, is a mystery.
 When Cortez landed in Mexico in 1519, he brought horses from Spain.
 Others followed.
 From these reintroduced animals came the great numbers of wild horses that eventually changed the culture of the Plains Indians.
 The Spanish horses soon adapted to the same ecological niche their native relatives had once thrived in.
 Long before the early settlers pioneered the West, they were here as a reintroduced, fully adapted wildlife species, 3 million strong.
 For more information, please read our Historical Overview.